SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Shorthand Getter Declaration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the entire body of the getter is a single expression,
+If the entire body of a getter is a single expression,
 the getter implicitly returns that expression.
 Here's an another version of the ``Rect`` structure
 that takes advantage of this shorthand notation